microsoft/WindowsAppSDK/README.md

  _Windows and Project Reunion loves all your apps_

-- Your existing UWP and Win32 apps continue to work on supported versions of Windows with no changes.
+- Your **existing UWP and Win32 apps continue to work** on supported versions of Windows with **no changes**.

-- Project Reunion helps your app work across more versions of Windows by filling in support and letting you know when features are fully available.
-Project Reunion APIs are backwards-compatible across a range of Windows versions and provide a clear message to you that an API might not be supported.
+- Project Reunion helps **your app work across more versions of Windows** by filling in support and letting you know when features are fully available.
+Project Reunion APIs are **backwards-compatible** across a range of Windows versions and provide a clear message to you that an API might not be supported.

-- You can incrementally adopt Project Reunion components for your existing apps and middleware libraries.
+- You can **incrementally adopt Project Reunion components** for your existing apps and middleware libraries.
 Your Desktop Bridge, UWP, and Win32 apps can start using powerful platform APIs through Project Reunion at your own pace.

-- Features in Project Reunion are delivered without a Windows update so you can use them everywhere as soon as they're available.
-Project Reunion stays up to date automatically, fixing issues for you.
+- Features in Project Reunion are **delivered without a Windows update** so you can use them everywhere as soon as they're available.
+Project Reunion **stays up to date** automatically, fixing issues for you.

-- Project Reunion is an inclusive set of technologies allowing developers a broad range of choice.
+- Project Reunion is an inclusive set of technologies allowing developers **a broad range of choice**.
 We will recommend technologies that deliver the best experience on the broad set of hardware we support, have great fundamentals, and are optimized for the cloud.

 - Project Reunion works for packaged, unpackaged, UWP, Desktop Bridge, and bring-your-own identity apps.
-Write your app or framework code once and run it everywhere
+Write your app or framework **code once and run it everywhere**